 As a client of Retirement Wealth Advisors, your account will be managed by FormulaFolios, with an investment strategy that uses a mechanical approach to quantitative analysis.
 What that means is that investment decisions are recommended by algorithms most often based on mathematical modeling, statistics, market trends and other data.
 Think of FormulaFolios as a robo-advisor for your financial advisor, which is how Wenk, who founded and owns the company alongside Retirement Wealth Advisors, described it in an interview.

-FormulaFolios uses a software called WealthGuard™, which tracks the performance of your portfolio and helps predetermine the amount of downside you’re willing to tolerate; if you opt in to the software, you’ll receive notification of market downturns.
+As an added feature, FormulaFolios uses a software called WealthGuard™, which tracks the performance of your portfolio and helps predetermine the amount of downside you’re willing to tolerate; if you opt in to the software, you’ll receive notification of market downturns.

 Fees Retirement Wealth Advisors firm charges for its services